 Total Joint Replacement

 More than 1 million total joint replacements are performed in the U.S. every year.
-These surgeries are so popular – and have successfully alleviated joint pain for millions of Americans – that a fourfold increase in the number of procedures (to 4 million) is expected by 2030.
+These surgeries are so popular and have successfully alleviated joint pain for millions of Americans, that a fourfold increase in the number of procedures (to 4 million) is expected by 2030.
+For those looking for relief, finding the top hip and knee replacement surgeons in Naples, FL, is a must.

 - Severe joint pain that makes movement impossible